juliansmart18/decoderring/readme.md

 ## substitution cipher
 - takes in an input message and substitution alphabet, which can be any 26 characters
-- encodes/decodes messages by matching coordinates of the english alphabet to those in the substitution alphabet
+- encodes/decodes messages by matching position of characters of the english alphabet to those in the substitution alphabet